In an update I have planned for one of my apps, I had a need to develop a 5-star rating view so people could rate items they make with the app.

 First we set up a delegate so we can notify our view controller when the rating changes.
 We could have done this via blocks or a target/selector as well, but I thought this was simpler.

-Next, we set up a bunch of instance variables:
+Next, we set up a bunch of properties:

 Initialization and Cleanup